 No benefits of any kind will be paid for your dependents until they are properly enrolled.

 When your coverage begins (initial eligibility)

-You are eligible for coverage during the same month for which your employer makes contributions on your behalf.
-Your coverage begins at 12:01 a.m. on the first day of the month for which your employer is first required to contribute on your behalf.
+Your coverage begins at 12:01 a.m. on the first day of the coverage period corresponding to the first work period for which contributions are required on your behalf.